 With restaurants in particular, SEO involves maximizing the outreach of your restaurant online through the use of targeted keywords and location tags.
 The purpose of these keywords is to optimize your website for search engines, allowing people to find your restaurant when looking for places to eat.

-Optimizing your restaurant’s website is a way to reach a larger number of customers through search engines.
+Optimizing your restaurant’s website is the best way to reach a larger number of customers through search engines.
 Potential customers looking for a place to dine often are in a hurry and will not look past the first few search results before making their decision.

 By optimizing your restaurant’s website, you are giving yourself a better chance of showing up within the first page of search engines like Google and Yahoo.
 This puts your restaurant menu, address, phone number, and any other information right in front of your potential customers.